CORE I/O Documentation¶

 How to connect via local terminal with monitor and keyboard¶

 We recommend connecting to the payload through SSH, but if necessary, the payload provides a USB-C port and two USB-A ports for connecting a monitor and keyboard.
 To connect a monitor, use a USB-C to HDMI or USB-C to Displayport adapter.
 Desktop mode allows CORE I/O to be used without attaching to Spot.
-The payload comes with a 48V power adapter that can be used to power the payload while it is not attached to a robot.
+To use the payload in desktop mode, connect a 48V power adapter (not included in packaging).
 When operating the payload in desktop mode, the only available interface is a terminal.
 Graphical elements have been removed from the software to optimize for other use-cases.

 Network and SSH Configuration¶

 Network configuration on the CORE I/O is done using NetworkManager.

 By default, the payload has in IPv4 address of 192.168.50.5/24 on its ethernet interface, which connects to an onboard switch that also connects to the robot via the payload port.